DanielHearn/danielhearn.github.io/src/blog/content/blog/death_valley/index.md

 I reviewed the print and play version from [PNP Arcade](https://www.pnparcade.com/products/death-valley) for $3.

+While Death Valley doesn't have much of a connection to me over in the UK and some of the references to locations are unknown to me, the game still manages to ooze style and backs it up with a fantastic tableau builder.

 ### Official Description

 _Death Valley is a pocket-sized, push-your-luck, tableau-building game for 1-2 players, with each traveler striving to assemble the best mix of cards in their journey and scrapbook in order to win the game.
 Designed by Kevin Ellenburg._

 ### Components

 Death valley like other Button Shy Games, consists of 18 cards though Death Valley only has one side with gameplay content.
-Each card has great art based on the real life aspect of Death Valley it represents along with the card name, number of stars (points), tableau mechnic, card type, and details on the real aspect of the card.
+Each card has great art based on the real life aspect of Death Valley it represents along with the card name, number of stars (points), tableau ability, card type, and details on the real aspect of the card.

 ![Death Valley card example](./death_card.jpg)